cswartzvi/hamilton/docs/concepts/caching.rst

 Globally
 ^^^^^^^^^^

 Using a global cache is easier storage management.
-Since the metadata and the results for *all* your Hamilton dataflows are in one place, it can be easier to cleanup disk space.
+Since the metadata and the results for *all* your Apache Hamilton dataflows are in one place, it can be easier to cleanup disk space.

 .. code-block:: python